Orange cuttlefish

-Orange cuttlefish or orange squid is the most common English name used for the cuttlefish dish in Cantonese cuisine.
-It is a siu mei although it is not quite roasted.
-The dish is most commonly found in Southern China, Hong Kong and overseas Chinatowns.
+Orange cuttlefish or bittern cuttlefish is the most common English name used for the cuttlefish dish in Hong Kong daa laang (打冷) shop style Teochew cuisine.

+It is often confused with siu mei, but it is not siu mei, because it is not roasted.
+The dish is most commonly found in South-East Asia, Southern China, Hong Kong and overseas Chinatowns.